Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 WebRTC stands for Web Real-Time Connections.
 It enables real-time voice and video connections to be established through your browser.
 WebRTC leaks could leave you vulnerable to cyberattacks or just leak your personal information.

-Turbo VPN's WebRTC leak test results (failed)
+Turbo VPN's WebRTC leak test results (passed)

 Kill switch test